rashidul57/NsLandProgram/README.md

 DocMgmtUi(Frontend)
 -------------------
-This is again a standalone application, so we need to open the application using the solution file(DocMgmtUi/DocMgmtUi.sln) Then simply run the application using the green triangle at the top toolbar and it should open the application in the default browser with blank dashboard, an empty table, and + customer button.
+- This is again a standalone application, so we need to open the application using the solution file(DocMgmtUi/DocMgmtUi.sln)
+- Then simply run the application using the green triangle at the top toolbar and it should open the application in the default browser with blank dashboard, an empty table, and + customer button.

 -------------------------------------------------------------------------------

 For production level deployment there are Dockerfile under each solution.
-So we can use those to build image and run the application in container.
+So, we can use those to build image and run the application in the container.